EE2dev/sequence-explorer/README.md

 The optional node infos have to be put into the `<pre id="dataNodes"></pre>` tag and the optional path info have to reside within the `<pre id="paths"></pre>` tag.

 ### 4. Using sequence explorer
-If a csv file with data in the correct format exists, the typical call of sequence explorer from your html file is typically as simple as follows:
+If a csv file with data in the correct format exists, the typical call of sequence explorer from your html file is as simple as follows:

 ```
 <!DOCTYPE html>